 Finally, the programs must align with the City of Frisco's Comprehensive Plan's overall vision and policies.
 The current Comprehensive Plan was written in 2015.
 City staff has communicated with public service providers, stakeholders, and staff to create this plan.

 This Consolidated Plan outlines housing, community, and economic development needs, priorities, strategies, and projects undertaken by the City of Frisco from October 1, 2020, through September 30, 2024.
-To receive its CDBG entitlement funding, the City must submit this Consolidated Plan and First Year Annual Action Plan to HUD no later than August 15, 2020.
+To receive its CDBG entitlement funding, the City must submit this Consolidated Plan and an Annual Action Plan each program year.

 The Consolidated Plan serves the following functions: 1) A planning document for the City, which builds upon a citizen participation process; 2) An application for federal funds under HUD's formula grant programs; 3) A strategy to be followed in carrying out HUD programs; and, 4) An action plan that provides a basis for assessing performance.